arthurkehrwald/VisualPinball.Engine.Mpf/README.md

   all its .NET dependencies
 - `grpc_csharp_ext.dll`, which is the native gRCP library used by the C# wrapper.

+### Unity Package

+The goal of this repo is to use it within Unity.
+In order to do that, open the Package Manager in Unity, and add `org.visualpinball.engine.missionpinball` under *Add package from git URL*.

+The Unity package is build and published to our registry on every merge to master.

 ## Setup

 You currently need Python and MPF installed locally.